aws/karpenter-provider-aws/designs/aws-launch-templates-options.md

 #### Multiple Provisioners

-While specifying a `launch-template-id` on a provisioner will limit that provisioner to a single default launch template (pod specs can still override by specifying a launch template), it seems like the complexity of the other solutions that might allow multiple launch
+While specifying a `launch-template-name` on a provisioner will limit that provisioner to a single default launch template (pod specs can still override by specifying a launch template), it seems like the complexity of the other solutions that might allow multiple launch